 More news about the lacquer finished bracket clock.
 We believe we have traced the original owner of this clock.
 Take a look here.

 A Joseph Smith lacquer finished bracket clock was advertised for sale in the USA during October 2015.
-See images below.
+Click the image below for a full view.

 The Coy Man clock by Thomas Hampson made during the early years of his career was described fully in our article: Thomas Hampson of Wrexham – His Chester Phase.
 This is one of only a handful of his clocks with a Chester signature.
 Read the article here.